-In Tenerife you can vacation all year round.
-The water temperature is always between 20 ° C and 23 ° C. Air temperature in winter ranges from 20 ° C to 26 ° C, in summer – from 23 ° C to 29 ° C. But these are averages.
-Due to the geographical location and topography of the island, the weather conditions vary greatly depending on the location.
-For example, in the north of the island, in the forest of La Esperanza is usually 10 degrees colder – about 12 degrees during the day.
+In Tenerife, you can vacation all year round.
+The water temperature is always between 20 ° C and 23 ° C. Air temperature in winter ranges from 20 ° C to 26 ° C, and in summer – from 23 ° C to 29 ° C. But these are averages.
+Due to the geographical location and topography of the island, the weather conditions vary greatly depending on the spot.
+For example, in the north of the island, the forest of La Esperanza is usually 10 degrees colder – about 12 degrees during the day.

-In the south of the island is always a few degrees warmer and almost no rain.
-So for a beach holiday choose Las Americas, Costa Adeje or my favorite Los Gigantes, where the water is even warmer.
+In the south of the island is always a colder and almost no rain.
+So, choose Las Americas, Costa Adeje, or my favorite, Los Gigantes, for a beach holiday, where the water is even warmer.
 September or October is the best time to swim.
-In winter, you can also swim, but the water is choppy, about 20 °C, but you can sunbathe without problems.
+In winter, you can swim, but the water is choppy, about 20 °C, but you can sunbathe without problems.